tbreitburd/Learning-Dominant-Physical-Processes-using-Unsupervised-Learning-Techniques-/README.md

 ------
 ### Optical Pulse Case

-In this notebook, the case of generalized nonlinear Schrödinger equations is studied, in the context of a ultra-short pulse of light, typically occuring in optical fibers.
+In this notebook, the case of generalized nonlinear Schrödinger equations is studied, in the context of an ultra-short pulse of light, typically occuring in optical fibers.

 The governing equation was derived starting from Maxwell's wave equation in 1D, and is a PDE known as a generalized nonlinear Schrödinger equation (GNLSE):